 Modern steel frames come with advanced rust-preventive measures, like galvanization or zinc-aluminum coatings, making them highly resistant to corrosion.
 Regular inspections and proper design further ensure long-term durability.

-Engineered for strength, light steel structure is highly stable, even in seismic-prone areas.
+Engineered for strength, light steel framing is highly stable even in seismic-prone areas.
 Its ductility helps absorb shocks during earthquakes, reducing the risk of structural failure.
-In fact, it’s a top choice in earthquake-resistant construction.
+In fact, it’s a top choice in earthquake-resistant construction across Asia and Europe.

 Not true.
-Light steel framing is widely used in homes, offices, schools, and even modular housing projects.
-Its flexibility, sustainability, and speed make it a versatile solution for all kinds of buildings.
+Light steel framing is widely used in homes, offices, schools, and modular housing projects.
+Its flexibility, sustainability, and fast installation make it a versatile choice for nearly all types of buildings.

-Steel framing doesn’t block Wi-Fi or mobile signals.
-Issues with signal interference are more often caused by dense walls or reflective surfaces, not the steel itself.
-Proper design ensures strong, uninterrupted signals.
+Steel framing does not block Wi-Fi or mobile signals.
+Signal issues are usually caused by dense walls or reflective surfaces, not by the steel structure itself.
+Proper architectural planning ensures strong and stable connectivity throughout the building.

-Concerns about noise arise during construction or due to poor installation.
-With proper assembly and insulation, steel-framed buildings are no noisier than those made of wood or concrete, ensuring a comfortable living or working environment.
+Noise concerns arise mostly during construction or due to poor installation.
+With proper insulation and design, steel-framed buildings are no noisier than wood or concrete ones, ensuring a comfortable living or working environment.

 The Cons of Light Steel Framing